Register

 athlon 45 pts

-Posted about 9 years ago by athlon
+Posted over 9 years ago by athlon

 Henry will be an excellent choice for this task but the timing is equally crucial.
 He must take over the lead of a smaller team to gain experience in order to avoid the Seedorf/Inzaghi effect which is happening at Milan.
 Henry is an intelligent man and understands the modern football well, Guardiola and Wenger both had impact on him.
 In 2017 I'll be happy to see him taking over the lead from AW.